 Fruiting is maximized when different cultivars are in close proximity.

-Mohican (Viburnum lantana ‘Mohican’: This cultivar is more compact (8-10’) .
-Thick, leathery, dark green leaves turn a purplish-red fall color.
+Mohican Wayfaring tree viburnum (Viburnum lantana ‘Mohican’): A compact, 8 to 10 feet high and wide rounded shrub; thick, leathery, dark green leaves turn a purplish-red fall color.
 Attractive orange-red fruit in early July maintains color for 4 weeks or more.